 If like me, you’re a bit salted caramel obsessed you might want to take a look at this Salted Caramel Chocolate Cake, or there’s Salted Caramel Rice Krispie Treats for when you need a fix in a hurry.
 Or how about these Salted Caramel Brownies if you’re still left wanting more, try this Honeycomb Crunch Chocolate Cake.

-Here’s the recipe to make what I think is the prefect Salted Caramel Macaron.
+Here’s the recipe to make what I think is the perfect Salted Caramel Macaron.

 - For the Macaron Shells